Chefs-Delight/NethersDelight_Forge/README.md

 ### Overview

+📖 About:
-**Nether's Delight** is an addon mod for Farmer's Delight.
+**Nether's Delight** is an addon mod for Farmer's Delight based around adding culinary content to the nether!

-Travel to the nether to find fun food and new culinary tools!
+Using advanced hunting techniques and culinary skills, you can manage to prepare a myriad of disgusting meals and moss-covered snacks, and even survive a little longer in the Nether!

+This Addon Mod for Farmer's Delight focuses on giving more content to the Nether to satisfy our desire to eat the infernal creatures!!!

+🔨 Required Dependencies:
+Farmer's Delight